bash4Dev/DSA-Qs/space-station/README.md

 2. Add the appropriate code to determine whether the planet has moons and display the message.

+3. Define an object with properties to determine if it is an asteroid with the following keys: isRocky and isOrbiting

 ## Credits

 - **CodeSignal**: I have completed these JavaScript challenges on CodeSignal.
 You can view my profile and achievements [here](https://learn.codesignal.com/profile/cm015uhqj004tg4x2e5w0a09n).